JonahH1994/Baxter-Robotic-Arm/README.md

-# Baxter-Robotic-Arm
+#Baxter-Robotic-Arm

 interfacing the Baxter arm with a kinect in gazebo.
+The URDF has been modified from the original.